-Simultaneously with the closing of the Initial Public Offering, the Company consummated the Private Placement of (i) 450,000 Private Placement Shares at \$10.00 per Private Placement Share (for a total purchase price of \$4.5 million) and (ii) 1,500,000 Private Placement Warrants at a price of \$1.00 per Private Placement Warrant (for a total purchase price of \$1.5 million), for an aggregate of \$6.0 million from the Sponsor, generating gross proceeds to the Company of \$6.0 million.
+Simultaneously with the closing of the Initial Public Offering, the Company consummated the Private Placement with the Sponsor of (i) 450,000 Private Placement Shares at \$10.00 per Private Placement Share (for a total purchase price of \$4.5 million) and (ii) 1,500,000 Private Placement Warrants at a price of \$1.00 per Private Placement Warrant (for a total purchase price of \$1.5 million), generating gross proceeds to the Company of \$6.0 million.

 Each Private Placement Warrant entitles the holder thereof to purchase one ordinary share at an exercise price of \$11.50 per ordinary share.
-A portion of the proceeds from the Private Placement Warrants and the Private Placement Shares were added to the proceeds from the Initial Public Offering held in the Trust Account.
+A portion of the proceeds from the Private Placement was added to the proceeds from the Initial Public Offering held in the Trust Account.
 If the Company does not complete a Business Combination within the Combination Period, the Private Placement Warrants will expire worthless.
 The Private Placement Warrants will be non-redeemable and exercisable on a cashless basis so long as they are held by the Sponsor or its permitted transferees.